groupdocs/docs.groupdocs.com/content/comparison-net/getting-started/comparison-use-cases/how-to-compare-contracts-drafts-and-legal-documents.md

 ![](images/comparison-net/how-to-compare-contracts-drafts-and-legal-documents_2.png)

-*   In the highlighted square with the number “1”, all deleted and inserted words will appear.
+*   In the highlighted square with the number "1", all deleted and inserted words will appear.
 To the right, the zone with the number "2" Shows the document being compared with the presence in the text and the words deleted and inserted in their place.
-    The workspace with the number “3” shows us the source document (before making changes), while the space with the number “4” shows us the changed document with the changes made.
+    The workspace with the number "3" shows us the source document (before making changes), while the space with the number "4" shows us the changed document with the changes made.
     The remaining working field with the number "5" is a set of tools necessary for editing the final version of the document being developed.
-*   By pressing “**Accept**” / “**Reject**” for the first time, you select the word that you accept or reject, the second time you click, you will change to one of the proposed options.
+*   By pressing "**Accept**" / "**Reject**" for the first time, you select the word that you accept or reject, the second time you click, you will change to one of the proposed options.
 *   Red crossed out words are marked for deletion, while red underlined words will be replaced.